Finally humbled, Cowboys' Prescott, Elliott look to respond | FOX Sports

 “Told myself to trust my technique at that point,” Frederick said.
 “Don’t ever try to outsmart the game because the game will outsmart you at all times.”

-Frederick just happened to recall the previous time the Cowboys gave up at least 40 points in a game: a 45-28 loss to the Bears that started a season-ending skid of three losses in four games.
+Frederick just happened to recall the previous time the Cowboys gave up at least 40 points in a game with that 45-28 loss to the Bears that started a season-ending skid of three losses in four games.

-Prescott and Elliott faced bounce-back games only twice as rookies, winning both with fourth-quarter rallies.
-In the second victory at home against Tampa Bay, Prescott had a career-best completion rate (89 percent) and Elliott had his highest rushing total (159 yards).

-But last season, they were never bouncing back from blowouts and the midweek chatter that comes with such games.

 -